dekulow/42-env/README.md

 >
 > Similarly, for security reasons, it's a good idea to remove permissions when you no longer need them.
 You can do this with the command `xhost -localhost`.

-Notes :
+## **FAQ**
-- To change the login42 in the header, go to line 27/28 of the `devcontainer.json` file and change "xxxx" to your login42.
+- **How to change the login42 in the header?**

+	Go to line 27/28 of the `devcontainer.json` file and change "xxxx" to your login42.
+- **How to enable automatic formatting?**

-- Formatting during recording is only active when you save a file manually.
-If you wish automatic formatting, add the following to the settings section `editor.formatOnSave": false`.
+	Add the following to the settings section in your VSCode: `"editor.formatOnSave": true`.

+- **Why use `--platform=linux/amd64` ?**

+	Using `c_formatter_42` requires `/lib64/ld-linux-x86-64.so.2`.
+However, the only way to get it at present is to specify a particular plaform type (x86).
+This [solution](https://stackoverflow.com/questions/71040681/qemu-x86-64-could-not-open-lib64-ld-linux-x86-64-so-2-no-such-file-or-direc/71611002#71611002) is temporary and I know how counterproductive it can be.
+It's the only solution we've found so far (in a limited time). **Note that the container can be used on any architecture.**